-B is also for back of a beer-mat, where a teacher works out if he's going to make enough to pay the rent this month.
+B is also for back of a beer-mat, where a teacher scribbled sown figures to work out if he has enough to pay the rent this month.

 C is for cowboy outfit, a modern, plush-looking language school that's usually owned by a woman with big hair and more jewels than the Queen of Sheba.
-It's got smartly-dressed receptionists, expensive floor tiling, an exciting display of textbooks all fastidiously arranged in a bookcase, and yet can't keep teachers for shit because it pays barely six dollars an hour.
+It's got smartly-dressed receptionists, expensive floor tiling, an exciting display of textbooks all fastidiously arranged in a bookcase, and yet can't keep teachers for shit because it pays 200 baht an hour.

 C is also for contract, the six-page document that tells you your responsibilities, your working hours, your remuneration package, and your employer's obligations.
 See also S for scrap paper.

 D is for the Dunkin Donuts party pack, the cornerstone of every decent teachers meeting.
 It invariably involves the least popular teacher getting his hands on the most delicious-looking donut, and you getting left with the one covered in pink icing sugar.